datacosmos-br/dc-api-x/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please include a summary of the change and which issue it fixes.
-Please also include relevant motivation and context.
+Include a summary of the change and which issue it resolves.
+Also include relevant motivation and context.

-Fixes # (issue number)
+Resolves # (issue number)

 ## Type of change